cake-contrib/Cake.AzureDevOps/README.md

-# TFS / VSTS support for Cake
+# TFS / Azure DevOps support for Cake

 This addin for Cake allows you to work with Team Foundation Server or Azure DevOps.